 Oklahoma Prenuptial Agreement

-Oklahoma prenuptial agreements are governed by Oklahoma Statutes Title 15, § 136 and enforced under the three-part Burgess test: a prenup holds if it made fair provision for the challenging spouse, or there was full financial disclosure, or the challenger had generally accurate knowledge of the other's finances — only one of the three is required.
-Courts apply dual review, assessed at both signing and divorce.
-The alimony floor is public assistance eligibility, and uniquely, courts may only order enough support to avoid that threshold — they cannot require significantly more.
+Oklahoma prenuptial agreements must be in writing under Oklahoma Statutes Title 15, § 136 and enforced under the three-part Burgess test: a prenup holds if it made fair provision for the challenging spouse, or there was full financial disclosure, or the challenger had generally accurate knowledge of the other's finances — only one of the three is required.
+Case law supports single review at execution, not divorce.
+Courts have consistently enforced complete alimony waivers (Hudson, Taylor, Griffin, Metcalf), though no case has established a minimum floor.

 Oklahoma Prenup Laws: Key Statutes Explained